Stereotypes of Jews in literature: Medieval era

 In medieval French literature, Jews are generally presented unfavorably.
 However, those Jews who convert are treated favorably.
 For example, a Jew who is among the infidels who convert is viewed positively in the 12th-century Pèlerinage de Charlemagne a Jérusalem (Pilgrimage of Charlemagne to Jerusalem).
 A rare exception to the unfavorable stereotyping of Jews is a work by Peter Abelard framed as a dialogue between a Jewish and a Christian philosopher and presents Judaism in a favorable light.

 18th century

 Although Voltaire was celebrated for his commitment to tolerance, his writings often included vicious stereotypes of traditional targets of prejudice such as Jews and Catholics.
 Discussing Voltaire's literary treatment of Jews in works such as Candide, Eric Palmer describes him as having been "uncharacteristically blind to some forms of inhumanity within his sphere."
 Robert Michael writes that, "Voltaire's work helped ensure that antisemitic stereotypes would persist among the educated members of French society."

-In his 1759 novel Candide, Voltaire utilizes stereotypical characterization of Jews as greedy and dishonest.
-For example, Cunegonde is sold to a Jewish merchant:
+In his 1759 novel Candide, Voltaire uses stereotypical characterization of Jews as greedy and dishonest.
+For example, Cunegonde is sold to a Jewish merchant.

+Despite Voltaire’s significant contributions to the movement of Enlightenment and his criticism of the Church and monarchy, his writings on Jews sometimes echoed the antisemitic sentiments of his era.
+Voltaire attacked the biblical belief in the unity of mankind and targeted the Old Testament and its followers in his critiques, using such attacks to challenge the Church more broadly.
+His antisemitic remarks were not merely strategic but seemed to stem from a deeper disdain linked to his critique of religious dogmatism.

+Voltaire's complex relationship with Judaism and its followers was influential in shaping the mental climate of his time, paradoxically contributing to both the critique of traditional antisemitism and the perpetuation of new forms of racial antisemitism.
+His work is cited as having laid some of the groundwork for the emancipation of Jews, yet also for the antisemitic attitudes that persisted among the educated elite in France.

+This dual influence highlights the complexity of Enlightenment thinkers like Voltaire, who, while pushing forward ideas of reason and tolerance, also harbored and propagated prejudiced views against certain groups, thus contributing to a mixed legacy in terms of their attitudes towards Jews.